chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 So you must override both methods to be absolutely certain that your objects can be used in Collections that use hashing.

 **The hashCode() Contract**
-**- Whenever it is invoked on the same object more than once during an execution of a Java application, the hashCode() method must consistently return the same integer, provided that no information used in equals() comparisons on the object is modified.**
+- Whenever it is invoked on the same object more than once during an execution of a Java application, the hashCode() method must consistently return the same integer, provided that no information used in equals() comparisons on the object is modified.

-**- If two objects are equal according to the equals(Object) method, then calling the hashCode() method on each of the two objects must produce the same integer result.**
+- If two objects are equal according to the equals(Object) method, then calling the hashCode() method on each of the two objects must produce the same integer result.

-**- It is NOT required that if two objects are unequal according to the equals(java.lang.Object) method, then calling the hashCode() method on each of the two objects must produce distinct integer results.**
+- It is NOT required that if two objects are unequal according to the equals(java.lang.Object) method, then calling the hashCode() method on each of the two objects must produce distinct integer results.

 ![Sorry.
 Image not loaded](./img/hashcode_equals_table.png)

 **What happens if you include a transient variable in your hashCode() method?**
-While that's legal (the compiler won't complain), under some circumstances, an object you put in a collection won't be found.
 As you might know, serialization saves an object so that it can be reanimated later by deserializing it back to full objectness.
 But transient variables are not saved when an object is serialized.

+While that's legal (the compiler won't complain), under some circumstances, an object put in a collection won't be found.
 ```java
 class SaveMe implements Serializable {
     transient int x;